electronstudio/raylib-python-cffi/README.md

     brew install raylib
     python3 -m pip install raylib==5.0.0.4

+(I do have binaries for arm64 MacOS 11, 12 and 13 but I have no way of testing they work, so post an issue if you want to test them.)

 ## Linux

 Binaries require OS newer than Ubuntu 2020, x64 or arm64.
 Otherwise build from source.